Man from the South

-"Man from the South" is a short story by Roald Dahl originally published in Collier's in 1948.
+"Man from the South" is a short story by Roald Dahl originally published as "Collector's Item" in Collier's in September 1948.
 It has been adapted several times for television and film, including a 1960 version that aired as an episode of Alfred Hitchcock Presents, and starred Steve McQueen, Neile Adams, and Peter Lorre.

 Plot synopsis

 While vacationing at a resort in Jamaica, the narrator encounters an elderly South American man named Carlos.
 They are soon joined by a young American naval cadet, who boasts about the reliability of his cigarette lighter.
-Carlos offers to bet his Cadillac against the American's left little finger that the American cannot ignite the lighter ten times in a row.
+Carlos offers to bet his green Cadillac against the American's left little finger that the American cannot ignite the lighter ten times in a row.
 The American accepts, with the narrator agreeing to act as referee and hold the car key, and they adjourn to Carlos' room.

-After Carlos has a maid bring in the necessary supplies, he ties the American's left wrist to the table and the challenge begins.
-After the eighth successful strike, a woman bursts into the room and forces Carlos to drop the knife he has held ready to sever the American's finger.
+Carlos has a maid bring in the necessary supplies, then ties the American's left wrist to the table and begins the challenge.
+After the eighth successful strike, a woman bursts into the room and forcibly takes the knife Carlos has held ready to sever the American's finger.
 She explains that Carlos is mentally disturbed, having played this game so often in their home country that they had to flee in order to keep the authorities from committing him to a psychiatric hospital.
 He has taken 47 fingers and lost 11 cars, but no longer has anything of his own to bet with; she won it all from him long ago, including the car he claimed to own.
 As the narrator offers the key to her, she reaches out to take it with a hand that has only its thumb and one finger still attached.

 Television adaptations

 Alfred Hitchcock Presents (1960 episode)

 This short story was filmed as a 1960 episode of Alfred Hitchcock Presents titled "Man from the South", with a teleplay by William Fay and directed by Norman Lloyd.
 The episode stars Steve McQueen as the reluctant young gambler, Peter Lorre as Carlos, the man who bets his car, and Neile Adams (McQueen's real-life wife) as a ravishing young woman McQueen's character meets.
 The story takes place in Las Vegas, Nevada.
 The car itself is merely described as a convertible.
 Although the mysterious woman who abruptly storms in is wearing gloves, her index, middle, and ring fingers are missing.
 In this adaptation, as part of the dramatic denouement after the woman appears and effectively aborts the bet, the gambler (McQueen) tries to relieve the stress of the young woman (Adams) by lighting her cigarette.
-The lighter fails to start when flicked for this, a sly indicator of how narrowly the gambler avoided losing the bet.
+The lighter fails to start when flicked for this, a sly indicator of how narrowly the gambler avoided losing the bet as well as his finger.